jkivilin/camellia-simd-aesni/README.md

 </pre>

 ## Testing
-Twelve executables are build.
+Thirteen executables are build.
 Run executables to verify implementation against test-vectors (with 128-bit, 192-bit and 256-bit key lengths) and benchmark against reference implementation from OpenSSL (with 128-bit key length).